Maur, Switzerland

 Maur is a municipality in the district of Uster in the canton of Zürich in Switzerland.

 History

-Maur is first mentioned between 874-887 as de Mure.
+Maur is first mentioned between 874 and 887 as de Mure.

 Geography

 Maur has an area of 14.8 km2.
 Of this area, 52.6% is used for agricultural purposes, while 26.9% is forested.
 Of the rest of the land, 20.2% is settled (buildings or roads) and the remainder (0.3%) is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 14.9% of the total area, while transportation infrastructure made up the rest (5.5%).
 Of the total unproductive area, water (streams and lakes) made up 0% of the area.
 As of 2007 17% of the total municipal area was undergoing some type of construction.

 The municipality is located on the south-west shore of the Greifensee.
 It includes the village of Maur and the settlements of Aesch, Scheuren (Forch), Binz, Ebmatingen and Uessikon.